Barclays' new CEO shows Britain's biggest investment bank is going back to the Bob Diamond era

 In 2012, Jenkins was charged with repairing the tattered reputation of the bank by tackling its “toxic culture,” downsizing the investment bank, and focusing more on retail operations.

 He was known as the “Mr. Nice” of banking and was the retail chief for Barclays.
-He was the exact fit for what Barclays was looking for at the time — to keep the public and politicians happy after the Libor-fixing scandal.
+He was the exact fit for what Barclays was looking for at the time — to keep the public and politicians happy following the LIBOR fixing scandal.
 His clunky motto was “helping people achieve their ambitions, the right way.”

-He was the antidote to Diamond — an American rock star in the City.
+He was the antidote to Bob Diamond — an American rock star in the City.

-But Diamond was largely blamed for fostering the “toxic culture” that led to the bank’s Libor-fixing fine.
+But Diamond was largely blamed for fostering the “toxic culture” which led to the bank’s LIBOR fixing fine.

-According to various reports including one from CNBC, Staley was about to snag the role of CEO at Barclays but lost out because he was too similar to Diamond.
+According to various reports including one from CNBC, Staley was about to snag the Barclays CEO role but he lost out because he was too similar to Diamond.
 Reports said Barclays was just too worried that having another American Wall Street man at the helm of a British bank would keep the lender in constant scrutiny.

 Back to investment banking

-Three years ago, Jenkins confirmed that Barclays would gut the investment bank and cut 19,000 people out of its workforce by 2016, with around 7,000 to be borne from the investment part of the bank.
+Three years ago, ousted CEO Jenkins confirmed that Barclays would gut the investment bank and cut 19,000 people out of its workforce by 2016, with around 7,000 to be borne from investment part of the bank.
 The group focused on strengthening its retail business and paring back on investment banking.

-“I reflected long and hard on the issue of Group leadership and discussed this with each of the Non-Executive Directors,” Barclays deputy chairman Sir Michael Rake said in July this year.
+“I reflected long and hard on the issue of Group leadership and discussed this with each of the Non-Executive Directors,” said Barclays’ deputy chairman Sir Michael Rake in July this year.
 “Notwithstanding Antony’s significant achievements, it became clear to all of us that a new set of skills were required for the period ahead.”

-Now it looks as if the “set of skills” is that of the Diamond era, which Staley has in abundance.
-Rumours that Barclays is researching rival European investment banks with a strong presence in the US now make more sense.
+Now it looks like those “set of skills” could be those of the Diamond era, which Staley has in abundance.
+Rumours that Barclays is eyeing up rival European investment banks with a strong presence in the US now make more sense.

-John McFarlane, who has been in charge of Barclays since Jenkins left this year, made it even more plausible when he did an interview with the Financial Times this month saying European investment banks should merge to create a regional champion to take on US rivals.
+John McFarlane, who has been in charge of Barclays since Jenkins left this year, made it even more plausible when he did an interview with the Financial Times this month saying that European investment banks should merge to create a regional champion to take on US rivals

 Jenkins would have run a mile from a deal like this.
 Staley was built for this kind of merger.
 In fact, we should have seen Staley being drafted in sooner.